Review · Remedies

 1 source attached

-The guide walks through dietary advice (more fiber, more water), sitz-bath instructions, gentle topical remedies (witch hazel, aloe vera, coconut oil), and stress management.
-If you’ve spent ten minutes on Mayo Clinic’s hemorrhoid page, you’ve already seen much of it — but here it’s organized into one clear, follow-along sequence, which is the main thing you’re paying for.
+The guide itself is a mix of dietary advice (more fiber, more water), sitz-bath instructions, topical natural remedies (witch hazel, aloe vera, coconut oil), and stress management.
+If you’ve spent ten minutes on WebMD or Mayo Clinic’s hemorrhoid page, you’ve already seen 80% of the content.

 What you actually get